ACE-Techs/APEX-GenAI-Agent/README.md

 # prerequisites
-You need to have the Gemini Nano in browser model running against window.ai<br /> _- we will shortly be adding fallback support for other local browser based LLMs that will run in any browser._
+You need to have the Gemini Nano in browser model running against window.ai<br /> _- we will shortly be adding fallback support for other local browser based LLMs such as Microsoft PHI that will run in any browser._

 ## Check if window.ai is setup in chrome